HMS Tigress (1911): Pursuit of Goeben and Breslau

-The Captain of the Tigress Lt Cdr J B Newill was awarded the DSO for this action. his citation read For the great skill and gallantry displayed by him in handling his ship in the presence of a greatly superior enemy force and under heavy fire.
+The Captain of the Tigress Lt Cdr J B Newill was awarded the DSO for this action. his citation read:

+For the great skill and gallantry displayed by him in handling his ship in the presence of a greatly superior enemy force and under heavy fire.
 He performed most efficiently his main duty of shadowing the enemy and reporting his movements.
 He proceeded into the minefield to engage a superior force of enemy destroyers and drove them back to their base.
-He again entered the minefield at great risk to his ship, and gallantly rescued 162 survivors of the "Breslau" whilst still being fired on from shore batterie's'.
+He again entered the minefield at great risk to his ship, and gallantly rescued 162 survivors of the "Breslau" whilst still being fired on from shore batteries.